Perl/docker-perl-tester/README.md

 * various testing modules
 * Dist::Zilla with some common plugins (for Perl >= 5.14)

+At this points images are refreshed daily, which could change overtime if it becomes an issue.
+This should guarantee you to test uptodate CPAN stack.

+Note: if one dependency fails to install, this should not impact you as the image would not be published on failures.

 # List of Perl modules

 ## Available on all Perl Versions